brunchwnewton/aethic-code/files/resources/provenance/CORPUS_PROVENANCE_RECORD.md

 (options A/B/C on the mode quantifier) and the M2 quantum-wing bridge-lemma commission.

+### Arc VIII — Paper 8, the algebra face, and the symmetric error record (post-export; pass-ledger anchors 508–513)

+**Scope note first**: this arc postdates the hashed export's window (which closes 2026-07-24T22:08 UTC), so its claims anchor to the pass ledger (passes 508–513), to the paper's own in-file audit trail, and to the referee reports the author holds verbatim; a refreshed export at the next deposit will extend the hash-attested record over it.

+**The commission and source**: the author commissioned Paper 8 as the canonical ``algebra face'' complementing the counterfactual extraction's modal face, extracting the long manuscript's weighted-formulation section --- the author's two-layer construction, dated May 16, 2026 in his own provenance footnote --- with substance kept intact and vocabulary converted to the neutral idiom.

+**The five review rounds, and why this arc is the corpus's most complete provenance exhibit**: errors originated in *every* party of the loop, and each is logged.
+(i) *Source-manuscript errors, faithfully extracted*: the piecewise multiplication declaration (distributivity fails --- referee counterexample) and a flawed uniqueness proof, both sitting in the long's author-with-ai-passages span;
+byte-verified against the source before concession. (ii) *Drafting errors*: an order-relation miswiring introduced in extraction, abstract overclaims, a third recurrence of the fallback-bibliography bug, one garbled install self-caught pre-delivery --- and a provenance mislabel in the *flattering* direction (a review-proposed construction labeled ``drafting-original''), the mirror image of the earlier false-provenance item, corrected with the admission in the header.
+(iii) *Reviewer errors, twice, both ratified into the text by the next draft and both then retracted by the reviewer*: a collapse two-liner that proved nothing (its conclusion held between already-congruent states) and a structural-forcing claim that silently dropped a non-negativity rider; the paper's header now carries a reviewer-error log with the same visibility as drafting errors --- a convention this arc established. (iv) *The author's repair, and its small wobble*: the author's child/proper-child disambiguation (multiplicative childhood versus additive segment with natively strict weights) killed a three-round vacuity family at its actual root --- the strongest single repair in the paper's history, so classified in the header as author-originated --- while its strict upper bound was review-repaired for non-dense weight types, closed at the top and flagged for the author's sign-off.

+**The arc's operative conclusion, quoted from the final report because it is the record's most precise statement of the same-family limit**: across five rounds ``errors have originated in the source manuscript, the drafting, the reviewer twice --- both times ratified into the text by the next draft --- and now, mildly, in the author's own repair.
+Every party in the loop has generated at least one...
+[independent review of the live definitions] is no longer merely advisable before the next revision --- it's the only step that breaks the pattern the log now documents.''
+The live surface at close: the proper-child/proper-state/reduced-form definitions, one weighted-layer paragraph, and the deletion convention --- an afternoon for an independent algebraist, and the single highest-priority item for outside human checking in the corpus.

 ## 4. Deliverables and their provenance in one line each

 - **The long Aethic manuscript**: the author's, pre-existing; collaboration